Brewers vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has recorded 20 hits with three doubles, a triple, six home runs and 23 walks.
-He has driven in nine runs with one stolen base.
+- LaMonte Wade Jr has three doubles, a triple, six home runs, 25 walks and nine RBI (20 total hits).
+He has swiped one base.

 Wade Recent Games